FredHutch/pgMAP_pipeline/README.md

 * replace "." with "_" in variable names for counter_efficient.R

 * move idemp install from my home directory => berger_a fast directory
+  * paralog_pgRNA/pgPEN_library/installs

 * figure out how to copy files even if I am gitignoring them (so they can be shared/modified by others)

-* add new sample files to git tracking

-* figure out config thing: https://gist.github.com/canton7/1423106
+* decide about improving config file setup/tracking based on: https://gist.github.com/canton7/1423106

 * add step to create log folders at the beginning of the pipeline?
 Or track them from git?